-This three-hour drama about a lesbian relationship between young student/teacher Adèle (played by Adèle Exarchopoulos) and slightly - perhaps five years - older painter Emma (Léa Seydoux) immediately begs the question: Why three hours?
-It's a question that, after having seen the film, I am still asking.
-Blue Is the Warmest Color is essentially a collection of lengthy slice-of-life scenes,… read more!
+This three-hour drama about a lesbian relationship between young student-turned-teacher Adèle (played by Adèle Exarchopoulos) and slightly older painter Emma (Léa Seydoux) immediately begs the question: Why three hours?
+It's a question that, having seen the film, I am still asking.
+Blue Is the Warmest Color is essentially a collection of lengthy slice-of-life scenes, following the shy Adèle as she… read more!

 This bitter drama is essentially Woody Allen's update on Tennessee Williams' A Streetcar Named Desire.
 In Blue Jasmine, Streetcar's deluded Blanche DuBois is reborn as Jeanette "Jasmine" French (Cate Blanchett), a broke and broken New Yorker who, after the imprisonment and death of her corrupt millionaire husband (Alec Baldwin), has relocated to a dull corner of San Francisco to live… read more!

 This movie's so good that writing this review doesn't interest me all that much.
 There's nothing I can add to what Captain Phillips already successfully says.
 Tom Hanks comes out of moribundity to give us one of the strongest performances of his career.
 He is refreshingly uncuddly as the titular captain, a smart, professional, but notably ordinary man who, when… read more!